Fnska/spring-boot-training/README.md

 - CRUD courses, lessons and tasks throught admin dashboard
 - One Course can have Many Lessons
 - One Lesson can have Many Tasks
+- Registration form and own lists of courses for users

 ## Future Features
-- Registration form and own lists of courses for users
+- Subcsribes and sharing your lists
 - REST API

 ## Using